TempeHS/TempeHS_Ardunio_Boilerplate/TempeHS_Sensor_Catalogue/ServoModule/README.md

 5. Power any microcontroller independently and connect the module GND to microcontroller GND (D1 will not be required).

 ## Sensor V/GND Pins
 A row of V and GND pins is provided to supply additional modules/sensors, as most microcontrollers only have 1-2 power supply pins.
-The V row is powered from the VREG circuit, and the NC jumper can be cut with a Stanley knife to isolate the pins so they can be connected to the Microcontroller V out by a jumper lead for a different voltage.
+The V row is powered from the VREG circuit, and the NC jumper can be cut with a Stanley knife to isolate the pins so they can be connected to a Microcontroller VOUT by a jumper lead for a different voltage.

 ## Fuse
 The fuse protects microcontrollers, sensors, and motors from an over-amperage situation and is recommended.
 If a fuse is not required, you can solder the two jumpers on the back of the PCB.